Grow with us! Become a U of M Extension Master Gardener

 - Be selected for an interview.

-- Receive notification that background check has cleared, then register for core course and pay the class fee of $275 (includes materials).
+- Receive notification that background check has cleared, then register for core course and pay the $320 fee (includes $290 course and materials fee and $30 background check fee).
 Registration is due by December 1.

 2. Complete the Extension Master Gardener core course